 8. GPS jamming device

-This type of theft targets additional security features as opposed to the car itself.
+This one targets your security system, not the car itself.

 Securing against GPS jamming